getapper/generator-g-next/README.md

 - It should add all the backend library files inside the `./lib` folder
 - It should add all fe and be dependencies to the package json
-- It should copy the CognitoAuthManager model to the `./models/client` folder
 - It should add all the required env vars to all env files

-### yo g-next:pkg-translations

-- It should add i18next and react-i18next dependencies
-- It should add i18n as next config options
-- It should add `./translations` folder with templates and setup files
-- It should add the Language models and LanguageSelector component